DoctorMcKay/node-steam-user/README.md

 ### finalizeTwoFactor(secret, activationCode, callback)
 - `secret` - A `Buffer` containing your shared secret
-- `activationCode` - A `string` containing the activation code you got in your SMS
+- `activationCode` - A `string` containing the activation code you got in your SMS or email
 - `callback` - Required.
 	- `err` - An `Error` object on failure, or `null` on success

 **v2.0.0 or later is required to use this method**

 Finishes the process of enabling TOTP two-factor authentication for your account.
 You can use [`steam-totp`](https://www.npmjs.com/package/steam-totp) in the future when logging on to get a code.

 **If TOTP two-factor authentication is enabled, a code will be required *on every login* unless a refresh token is used.**